stephenamills/dotfiles/README.md

 # My dotfiles

-This collection contains my shell configuration files and lists of commands and apps.
+This collection contains my shell configuration files and command and app lists.

-This is 300 packages.
-It's really for personal use but here in case someone finds it useful.
+This repo is really for personal use but here in case someone finds these useful.

 # Usage